 For the next 5 days:

 - Some redness is normal, the bath will help reduce any swelling and discomfort.
-If you notice the new skin growth sticking to the diaper or a lot of redness, you may apply bacitracin around the bris area directly, but please do so only as needed.
+If you notice the yellowish/white new skin growth sticking to the diaper, you may apply bacitracin on the diaper itself, but please do so only as needed.
 If you notice swelling or dark coloration, continue bathing, but discontinue use of any medical products.
 Also, many have found relief by switching to a natural or organic diaper.

 I am available to answer any questions by phone or for house calls 24 hours a day.